Why Health Coaches and Clients Need to Know about The Mind Body Connection

 What is mind-body practice, and how do health coaches integrate it with clients?

-According to the National Cancer Institute, mind-body practice is a health practice that combines mental focus, controlled breathing, and body movements to help relax the body and mind.
-Mind-body practices have been proven to assist in the reduction of pain, stress, anxiety, and depression, and also improve overall health.
+According to the National Cancer Institute, a mind-body practice is a health practice that combines mental focus, controlled breathing, and body movements to help relax the body and mind.
+Mind-body practices assist in reducing pain, stress, anxiety, and depression, and they also improve overall mental health.

-CTA: Are you interested in becoming a health coach?
-Do you want to learn more about mindset, mindfulness, and the mind-body connection?
-Check out our latest trainings here.
+Are you interested in becoming a health coach?
+Do you want to expand your wellness coaching practice and help clients build resilience through the mind-body connection, mindset work, mindfulness, and healthy lifestyle habits?
+Check out our latest trainings in lifestyle medicine and health coaching here.